TITLE 77: PUBLIC HEALTH

-Registered Nurse – a person with a valid Illinois license to practice as a registered professional nurse under the Nursing and Advanced Practice Nursing Act.
+Registered Nurse – a person with a valid Illinois license to practice as a registered professional nurse under the Nurse Practice Act.

-Repeat Violation – for purposes of assessing fines under Section 3-305 of the Act, a violation that has been cited during one inspection of the facility for which a subsequent inspection indicates that an accepted plan of correction was not complied with, within a period of not more than twelve months from the issuance of the initial violation.
-A repeat violation shall not be a new citation of the same rule, unless the licensee is not substantially addressing the issue routinely throughout the facility.
+Repeat Violation – for purposes of assessing fines under Section 3-305 of the Act and this Part, a violation that has been cited during one inspection of the facility for which a subsequent inspection indicates that an accepted plan of correction was not complied with, within a period of not more than 12 months from the issuance of the initial violation, or a new citation of the same rule if the licensee is not substantially addressing the issue routinely throughout the facility.
 (Section 3-305(7) of the Act)

-Resident – person residing in and receiving personal care from a facility.
+Resident – a person receiving personal or medical care, including, but not limited to, habilitation, psychiatric services, therapeutic services, and assistance with activities of daily living from a facility.
 (Section 1-122 of the Act)

 Resident Services Director – the full-time administrator, or an individual on the professional staff in the facility, who is directly responsible for the coordination and monitoring of the residents' overall plans of care in an intermediate care facility.

-Resident's Representative – a person other than the owner, or an agent or employee of a facility not related to the resident, designated in writing by a resident to be his representative, or the resident's guardian, or the parent of a minor resident for whom no guardian has been appointed.
+Resident's Representative – a person, other than the owner or an agent or employee of a facility, not related to the resident, designated in writing by a resident to be his or her representative; or the resident's guardian, or the parent of a minor resident for whom no guardian has been appointed.
 (Section 1-123 of the Act)